 Effective digital marketing strategies facilitate consumer research, establish brands, and drive conversions.

 However, digital marketing trends and strategies are constantly changing.
-Visual Objects surveyed 500 small business owners to determine which digital marketing solutions they plan to use in 2021.
+Visual Objects conducted two surveys – one in 2021 and the other in 2022 – of small business owners to find out which digital marketing solutions impact their goals and strategies.

 - Almost all small businesses (91%) allocate resources to digital marketing functions, demonstrating the importance of digital marketing.